spidasoftware/format/README.md

 1. Download this repository (you can download or clone the repo by clicking the button to the right of this page).

-1. Add the absolute path of the format-v[number] directory to your path.
+1. Add the absolute path of the bin directory to your path.

 1. To make sure it was correctly installed, enter the following command in your bash shell: